Dynalon/mdwiki/customizing.md

 ### Selecting a theme

-In addition of the theme chooser, you can manually set a specific theme:
+You can manually set a specific theme that will be used if the ThemeChooser gimmick is not used or set to the default theme:

     [gimmick:theme](flatly)